Sustainable & Ethical Beauty: What Do These Terms Actually Mean?

 But it’s important to not let perfection get in the way!
 We can’t always get all the boxes ticked, often it’s just one or two.
 But that one or two may be making more of an impact than you know, especially over a lifetime.

-As you see, it has four “Sustainability Circles”, being cruelty-free, vegan, organic and palm oil free.
+As you see, it has four “Sustainability Circles”, being cruelty-free, vegan, non-toxic and palm oil free.

-So, when looking out for products and brands we’ll review each of them against these criteria with the aim of ticking as many as possible.
+So, when looking out for products and brands we’ll review each of them against these criteria with the aim of ticking as many as possible – and hitting that magical bullseye smack bang in the middle.

 WHAT DOES IT MEAN TO HAVE SUSTAINABLE & ETHICAL BUSINESS PRACTICES?